ThousandEyes MCP Server

 For more information on user permissions, see Role-Based Access Control.

-ThousandEyes MCP server usage counts against your API rate limit.
+ThousandEyes MCP server usage counts against your API rate limit, but the specific limit depends on your authentication method:

 Connect to the MCP Server